Domains and Classifying Topoi: Distributive lattices and locality

 \section{Distributive lattices and locality}

-One important finitary axiom for synthetic domain theory is \emph{Phoa's principle}, which we have mentioned in~\Cref{subsec:classtopphoa} is a consequence of the quasi-coherence principle for bounded distributive lattices.
+One important finitary axiom for synthetic domain theory is \emph{Phoa's principle}, which we have mentioned in~\zcref{subsec:classtopphoa} is a consequence of the quasi-coherence principle for bounded distributive lattices.
 Thus, we now work with the theory $\mbb D$ of bounded distributive lattices, or more generally the theory of $D$-algebra for some bounded distributive lattice $D$.
-As indicated in \Cref{rem:sigmaframe}, computation for finitely presented algebras will not change if we replace bounded distributive lattices by $\sigma$-frames.
-Hence, the results here and in \Cref{sec:order-theoretic-structure} will be applicable to $\sigma$-frames as well, where only the properties of finitely presented $\I$-algebras matter.
+As indicated in \zcref{rem:sigmaframe}, computation for finitely presented algebras will not change if we replace bounded distributive lattices by $\sigma$-frames.
+Hence, the results here and in \zcref{sec:order-theoretic-structure} will be applicable to $\sigma$-frames as well, where only the properties of finitely presented $\I$-algebras matter.

-As mentioned in \Cref{rem:opprop}, the theory of bounded distributive lattices is also \emph{propositionally op-stable}, and similarly for $\sigma$-frames.
+As mentioned in \zcref{rem:opprop}, the theory of bounded distributive lattices is also \emph{propositionally op-stable}, and similarly for $\sigma$-frames.
 Hence, dual versions of the previous results will also hold by symmetry, when we exchange $1$ for $0$ and $\wedge$ for $\vee$.
 Thus, we first record some simple corollaries for the dual structure.